Is your blender not working? Something might be jamming the blades.

 - A bad outlet.

 - A faulty switch.

 If you have a multimeter handy, I recommend bringing it out for troubleshooting.
 A multimeter can help you determine the viability of your blender’s internal components and save you some money on unnecessary replacements and repairs.

 If your blender is not working, one of the items below is probably to blame.
 Let’s dive in.

-A bad wall outlet could be failing to provide enough electricity to your appliance, causing it to malfunction, or preventing it from turning on.
-This could not only explain your issue but also cause your breakers to trip whenever you plug something in there.
+In my experience, a bad wall outlet could be failing to provide enough electricity to your blender, causing it to malfunction and trip your breakers whenever you plug something in.

 If you’re feeling confident and want a challenge, you can use your multimeter to test the suspicious wall outlet for conductivity.
 Just be very careful and follow all possible safety precautions when doing so.

 #2 Your Power Cord Is Damaged

 Although appliance power cords are sturdy, some simple things can damage them greatly.
 In fact, all it takes to damage your appliances’ power cords is keeping them tangled or pressing against a wall at a sharp angle.

 A damaged power cord can not only result in your blender not working but also trip your breakers and cause short circuits.
 All of which can shorten your blender’s lifespan significantly, so please address the issue as soon as you can.